 The deadlift is an awesome strength and muscle builder.
-Not all home gyms are big enough to comfortable do deadlifts however, how can you still lift when you’ve got a small space.
+Not all home gyms are big enough to comfortably do deadlifts however, how can you still lift when you’ve got a small space?

 Here are the 6 best tips that allow you to deadlift in a very small space:

 If you implement one or more of those tips, you might be able to deadlift where you couldn’t before.

 Maybe those tips don’t seem very obvious and you’re wondering what they actually mean.
 Keep reading to find out exactly how and what.